nodesphere/website/src/content/about.md

 # Data Ownership

 Nodesphere allows us to take back our data.
 Imagine working in a tight-knit core of half a dozen collaborators -- their work is spread through multiple software systems: perhaps Github, Trello, Twitter, and Slack.
-Nodesphere gives a single unified interface to make sense of all of the data agregated in realtime from multiple sources, and allows us to fluidly navigate to the original source application.
+Nodesphere gives a single unified interface to make sense of all of the data aggregated in realtime from multiple sources, and allows us to fluidly navigate to the original source application.
 Nodesphere does not want to take over our personal data, it wants to connect the data that is currently in a variety of silos, bringing it together into a single unified dashboard.

 # Project Status

-Nodesphere is in active developement, focussing on:
+Nodesphere is in active development, focussing on:

 - Multiple visualization interfaces
 - Morphing between visualizations